nschloe/pygmsh/README.md

 | :------------------------------------------------------------------------: | :---------------------------------------------------------------------------: | :------------------------------------------------------------------: |
 |                                                                            |                                                                               |

-As of version 3.0, Gmsh supports OpenCASCADE (`occ`), allowing for a CAD-style geometry specification.
+Gmsh also supports OpenCASCADE (`occ`), allowing for a CAD-style geometry specification.

 ```python
 from math import pi, cos